simonsobs/pixell/README.rst

 .. code-block:: console

-   $ python setup.py develop --user
+   $ python setup.py build_ext -i

-so that changes you make in any python file are immediately reflected.
+and add the cloned directory to your Python path so that changes you make in any python file are immediately reflected.
 If you also need non-Python code to be recompiled, run:

 .. code-block:: console